A few brief facts…

-- Paralyzed from the chest down with limited movement and no hand function following a diving accident in 1991.
+- I’m paralyzed from the chest down with limited movement and no hand function following a diving accident in 1991.

-- A blogger, author, speaker, spiritualist and motivator.
+- A keynote speaker, meditation and mindfulness teacher.

 - My first book ‘The Moving Road: START your own Journey to SUCCESS in 4 simple steps‘ is available now from Amazon US or Amazon UK

 - Survived childhood divorce, family suicide, my own suicide attempt, broken neck, bankruptcy and numerous heartbreaks.
 Basically, life.

 My philosophy is simple.